Look, Ma, I rhymed!

 - Take advantage of 2/$40 deal for masks via Body Shop’s email subscription.

 There are over 200,000 pores on your face (ew) and concentrated more so in the centre (double ew), meaning higher chances of oil and dirt clogging up those pores (cue the birth of blackheads).
 Next to the extraction procedure during a facial, I find that the Bioré pore strips are by far the most effective in blackhead removal, as well as removing dirt and dead skin found on the area around the nose.
 Besides the immediate, gross, and oddly satisfying results, regular use has done wonders to minimizing the appearance of my pores.

 Tips & Tricks:

-- Use the strips once every two weeks, as to avoid overusing it.
+- Use the strips once every two weeks.

 - Application after steaming your face (add 2 drops of tea tree oil for them sinuses) or a hot shower is best, as the strip will better lock onto enlarged pores and all the gunk that is in them.

 - Follow up with a hydrating sheet mask, as to re-hydrate the area and soothe any left-over tingling.